Husk Cider to Debut at Row 34 and Island Creek Oyster Bar

 The Island Creek Oyster team commissioned an heirloom apple cider from Far from the Tree.

 Dry, subtly sweet, bright, and lively, a crisp cider like the soon-to-be-tapped Husk can be an elegant accompaniment to a briny, buttery Island Creek oyster.
 At the two Boston restaurants affiliated with the acclaimed Duxbury farm, this pairing is all in the family.

 Husk Cider, a small-batch fermentation by Salem’s Far from the Tree cidermakers using New England apples, premieres on draft next week at Row 34 and Island Creek Oyster Bar.
 The cider was made in collaboration with Row 34 beer manager Megan Parker-Gray, beverage leader Jackson Cannon, and CJ Husk, the “oyster dude” recognized by his flowing blond locks and meticulous shucking skills.

-Named for Husk, perhaps now he will be known for growing rarely-seen heirloom apples on his property, the Nichols Tenney Farm in Hollis, N.H.
+Named for Husk, perhaps now he will be known for growing rarely-seen heirloom apples on his property, the Nichols Tenney Farm in Hollis, New Hampshire.

 Husk, an Island Creek Oyster Farm employee, took over land that has been in his family for three generations, and Parker-Gray, Cannon, Far from the Tree owners Al and Denise Snape, Husk, and a couple others hand-picked the apples from his orchards, the Boston Herald first reported this fall.

 “The progression of the cider itself started over the summer with this amazing idea from Jackson to make a cider with the incredible apple varietals on CJ’s family farm that we don’t see a lot at the orchards across the region,” Parker-Gray says.